 - all medical conditions, including your lymphoma

-- all medical conditions except for your lymphoma.
-(This is known as an ‘exemption’ or ‘exclusion’ policy.)
+- all medical conditions except for your lymphoma – this is known as an ‘exemption’ or ‘exclusion’ policy.

-If you already have an annual travel insurance policy, you should tell your insurer about your diagnosis of lymphoma.
-They might agree to cover you for your lymphoma for an additional cost.
+If you already have an annual travel insurance policy, tell your insurer about your diagnosis of lymphoma.
+They might agree to cover you for your lymphoma for an additional one-off cost.
 If you don’t tell them, you are unlikely to be fully covered if you need to make a claim.

 Below, we list some insurance providers you could try.
 The cover a company offers depends on your individual circumstances, so we’re unable to recommend specific companies.